madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 u41-70 comes with [Intel Wireless 3160](https://wireless.wiki.kernel.org/en/users/Drivers/iwlwifi).
 It can handle both 2.4 Ghz and 5.8 Ghz and bluetooth.
 I found the card reach is a bit weak on large distances.
 It has full speed in rooms near the router, but the quality (`watch -n1 iwconfig`) falls down four rooms away.
 This means at some locations at home, the wlan is not very usable.

 Fortunately, I have a spare *Hama 300 Mbps WLAN USB* stick that runs ok under Ubuntu.
 The trick is to configure a second wireless connection over NetworkManager manually for the same SSID and then select as Device the Hamma WLan USB (via its MAC).
 When I am in a room far away, I can plug the stick (via a short UBS cable to the machine for better signal reception and that it is convenient to move around freely) and then I just select that other WLAN connection.
+I might give network [bounding](https://www.howtoforge.com/network_bonding_ubuntu_6.10) a try in the future.

 ##Other Applications